Push sum with transmission failures: Results

-In particular, if $\tau_i = \frac{1}{n}$ for all nodes, then $x^*$ is the exact average of the $x_i(0)$.
+If $\tau_i = \frac{1}{n}$ for all nodes, then $x^*$ is the exact average of the $x_i(0)$.
 We take as measure of performance of the algorithm the expected square error on $\tau$ with respect to this ideal case: